atmiktumane/Recipe-App/README.md

 # Recipe-App

+## MERN Stack Application with User Authentication and easy navigation.
-## This Application makes cooking easier, faster and more convenient.
+### This Application makes cooking easier, faster and more convenient.
 User can share their own dishes with proper instructions.